 - 11 Medical prognosis and outlook for dermato-myositis

 Dermato-myositis is part of Myositis (muscle inflammation) diseases.
 There are several types.
-The symptoms overlap and are characterized by Dermatomyositis with rheumatic inflammation of the muscles (high creatine kinase / CK in the blood and muscle weakness) and a rash.
+The symptoms overlap, and are in Dermatomyositis characterized by rheumatic inflammation of the muscles (high creatine kinase / CK in the blood and muscle weakness) and a rash.
 Often, the pattern in the tissue sample (biopsy) from the muscle and sometimes the rash in the blood samples (Antibodies) differentiate dermato-myositis from other types of myositis.